-Katronic flowmeters have an additional scope function which shows a representation of the pulse received by the sensors on channel 1.
+Katronic flowmeters have an additional scope function which shows a representation of the pulse received by the sensors on channel 1 and channel 2.
+For each active channel the measuring direction (with or against the flow direction) can be selected.
+The measuring direction can be switched with ENTER and is indicated by an abbreviation (e. g.
+1U = channel 1, upstream) at the top right of the graph.
 In addition to displaying the received pulse, this screen lists the data given from top to bottom (Picture 15).